applied-systems-biology/jipipe-website/content/documentation/cache.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-ACAQ5 has a project-wide cache for generated results.
+JIPipe has a project-wide cache for generated results.
 This cache can be accessed by algorithms to prevent repeating previous calculation steps.

 Cache items are assigned a unique identifier (<i class="fa fa-camera"></i> <strong>Snapshot</strong>)